 reason the relatively brief cattle drive era, which lasted from the

 end of the Civil War to the early 1880s, had such an impact on history

 was because the cattle drives allowed men to rise above the circumstances

-of their upbringing and education to make a little money and earn a measure of respect. |
+of their upbringing and education to make a little money and earn

-of that as anybody is Bose Ikard, who was born
+As good an example of that as anybody is Bose Ikard, who was born

 Goodnight’s most trusted and respected cowhand.
 For Ikard, more

 than most, the road to the history books was a long and winding one.

 Born into slavery in Mississippi in the 1840s, his father was most

 likely his slave master, Dr. Milton Ikard, and his mother was a slave

 named King.
 Along with Ikard’s recognized son, William Susan Ikard,

 Bose arrived in Texas with the Ikards in 1852 as a slave.
 They set

 up shop in Parker County near Weatherford

-and began living the life that was being lived on the frontier, which included
+and began living the life that was being lived on the frontier, which

-the Civil War and returned to Weatherford
+Confederacy during the Civil War and returned to Weatherford

 to continue as a free man the cowboy life he had lived as a slave.